awsdocs/aws-java-developer-guide/doc_source/java-dg-roles.rst

 Create an IAM role that grants read-only access to |S3|.

-**To create the IAM role**
+.. topic:: To create the IAM role

-1. Open the IAM console.
+    #.
+Open the IAM console.

-2. In the navigation pane, click :guilabel:`Roles`, and then click :guilabel:`Create New Role`.
+    #.
+In the navigation pane, click :guilabel:`Roles`, and then click :guilabel:`Create New Role`.

-3. Enter a name for the role, and then click :guilabel:`Next Step`.
-Remember this name, as you'll need it when you launch your EC2 instance.
+    #.
+Enter a name for the role, and then click :guilabel:`Next Step`.
+Remember this name, as
+       you'll need it when you launch your EC2 instance.

-4. On the :guilabel:`Select Role Type` page, under :guilabel:`AWS Service Roles`, select :guilabel:`Amazon EC2`.
+    #.
+On the :guilabel:`Select Role Type` page, under :guilabel:`AWS Service Roles`, select
+       :guilabel:`Amazon EC2`.

-5. On the :guilabel:`Set Permissions` page, under :guilabel:`Select Policy Template`, select :guilabel:`Amazon S3 Read Only Access`.
+    #.
+On the :guilabel:`Set Permissions` page, under :guilabel:`Select Policy Template`, select
+       :guilabel:`Amazon S3 Read Only Access`.
 Click :guilabel:`Next Step`.

-6. On the :guilabel:`Review` page, click :guilabel:`Create Role`.
+    #.
+On the :guilabel:`Review` page, click :guilabel:`Create Role`.

 .. _java-dg-launch-ec2-instance-with-instance-profile: